Shin splints

 When to see a doctor

-Consult your doctor if rest, ice and over-the-counter pain relievers don't ease your shin pain.
+Call your healthcare professional if rest, ice and pain relievers you can get without a prescription don't ease your shin pain.

 Causes

-Shin splints are caused by repetitive stress on the shinbone and the connective tissues that attach your muscles to the bone.
+Shin splints are caused by continuing stress on the shinbone and the tissues that attach muscles to the bone, called connective tissues.

 Risk factors

-• You run on uneven terrain, such as hills, or hard surfaces, such as concrete
+• Run on uneven ground, such as hills, or on hard surfaces, such as concrete.

 Prevention